spacetelescope/jwst/docs/jwst/tweakreg/README.rst

    and the file names of the corresponding catalogs in the second column.
    Catalog file names are relative to ``catfile`` file path.

-Specifying custom source catalogs via either the input ASN table or ``catfile``, will update input data models' ``meta.tweakreg_catalog`` attributes to the catalog file names provided in either in the ASN table or ``catfile``.
+Specifying custom source catalogs via either the input ASN file or ``catfile``, will update input data models' ``meta.tweakreg_catalog`` attributes to the catalog file names provided in either in the ASN file or ``catfile``.

 .. note::
-    When custom source catalogs are provided via both ``catfile`` and ASN table members' attributes, the ``catfile`` takes precedence and catalogs specified via ASN table are ignored altogether.
+    When custom source catalogs are provided via both ``catfile`` and ASN file members' attributes, the ``catfile`` takes precedence and catalogs specified via ASN file are ignored altogether.

 .. note::
-    1. Providing a data model file name in the ``catfile`` and leaving the corresponding source catalog file name empty -- same as setting ``'tweakreg_catalog'`` in the ASN table to an empty string ``""`` -- would set corresponding input data model's ``meta.tweakreg_catalog`` attribute to `None`.
+    1. Providing a data model file name in the ``catfile`` and leaving the corresponding source catalog file name empty -- same as setting ``'tweakreg_catalog'`` in the ASN file to an empty string ``""`` -- would set corresponding input data model's ``meta.tweakreg_catalog`` attribute to `None`.
 In this case, ``tweakreg_step`` will automatically generate a source catalog for that data model.

-    2. If an input data model is not listed in the ``catfile`` or does not have ``'tweakreg_catalog'`` attribute provided in the ASN table, then the catalog file name in that model's ``meta.tweakreg_catalog`` attribute will be used.
+    2. If an input data model is not listed in the ``catfile`` or does not have ``'tweakreg_catalog'`` attribute provided in the ASN file, then the catalog file name in that model's ``meta.tweakreg_catalog`` attribute will be used.
 If ``model.meta.tweakreg_catalog`` is `None`, ``tweakreg_step`` will automatically generate a source catalog for